nikic/php-ast/README.md

 Metadata
 --------

-There are a number of functions which meta-information for the AST structure:
+There are a number of functions which provide meta-information for the AST structure:

 `ast\get_kind_name()` returns a string name for an integral node kind.